Adi-iitd/AI-Art/README.md

 <p align = "justify"> Usually, each layer in the network defines a non-linear filter bank whose complexity increases with the position of the layer in the network. <b>Content loss</b> tries to make sure that the Output image <b>G</b> has similar content as the Input image <b>C</b>, by minimizing the L2 distance between their activation maps.

-<i> Practically, we get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep. </i> The higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image, but do not constrain the exact pixel values of the reconstruction very much.
+<i> Practically, we get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep. </i> The higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction very much.
 In contrast, reconstructions from the lower layers simply reproduce the exact pixel values of the original image.

-<p align = "justify"> Let a(C) be the hidden layer activations which is a <b> N<sub>h</sub>*N<sub>w</sub>*N<sub>c</sub> </b> tensor, and let a(G) be the corresponding hidden layer activations of the Output image.
+<p align = "justify"> Let a(C) be the hidden layer activations which is a N<sub>h</sub>*N<sub>w</sub>*N<sub>c</sub> dimensional tensor, and let a(G) be the corresponding hidden layer activations of the Output image.
 Finally, the <b> Content Cost </b> function is defined as follows: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49682789-6772df80-fae0-11e8-8f7c-5805421e8121.JPG width = 500>